-Figure 17 uses overrides to allow for addition of statistical annotations on method declarations in Java.
+Figure 18 uses overrides to allow for addition of statistical annotations on method declarations in Java.
 Normal rules can be used to add or manipulate these annotations.
 Such annotations can later be gathered (extracted) from the parse tree to form a table of information using TXL's extract built-in function and then used in guards on later transformations of the methods or written to a file.

-An example application of parse tree annotations is source fact extraction, also known as design recovery [5,13].
-Design recovery consists of analyzing software system source to identify and extract a database of data and program entities such as variables, classes and methods, and the higher level design relationships between these entities, such as the containment, use, calling, reading, writing or parameterizing of one entity by another.
-The result of a design recovery is a high level design database representing the actual architecture of the software system.
+An example application of parse tree annotations is source fact extraction, also known as design recovery [7,22].
+Design recovery analyzes a software system's source to identify and extract a database of data and program entities such